SebKuzminsky/radio-toy/README.md

 Zero](https://flipperzero.one/) and the
 [ook-remote](https://github.com/SebKuzminsky/ook-remote/tree/master).

-# Desired features

-* Record & replay RF remotes (like the WEN3401 air filter at the hack space).
+The goal is to identify, record, & spoof RF remotes (like the WEN3410 air filter at the hack space).

-* Read & clone RFID tags (like the card that gets me into the hack space).

-* Read & clone the NFC stuff in credit cards.

 # Design thoughts

-Raspberry Pi Pico, Micro-SD card.

 ## Radio chip